 When should I start?

-Most babies are ready for solid foods at around 6 months or 26 weeks of age.
+Most babies are ready for solid foods at around 6 months (or 26 weeks) of age.
 However it’s not uncommon for some babies to be ready earlier.
-Solid food should not be given before 17 weeks of age though because your babies digestive system is not mature enough to cope with it and in reality very few babies are ready for solids this early.
-Look out for signs of your baby being ready for solids, they are:
+Solid food should never be given before 17 weeks of age though because your babies digestive system is not mature enough to cope with it and it can cause gastro bleeding.
+In reality very few babies are developmentally ready for solids this early.
+Incidentally the most common reason for introducing solids early is reflux - but guess what - it doesn't work - the thought process is that thicker foods will weigh down heavier and your baby is less likely to be sick.
+There is no evidence for it and it really shouldn't be advised to treat reflux despite many health care professionals suggesting it.

-I often read on social media sites reassuring comments from other Mum’s stating “not to worry about what your baby is eating because milk is still their main form of nutrition.”
+I often read on social media sites reassuring comments from other Mum’s stating “not to worry about what your baby is eating because milk is still their main form of nutrition” and i've even seen the phrase 'food is fun until they're one.'
 This concerns me, as by 6 months of age breast or formula milk alone is no longer enough.
 Babies’ nutrient requirements are drastically higher in the first year of life than at any other time because of rapid growth and development and so their weaning diet needs to be highly nutritious.
 In reality that means high fat, high protein, low fibre and only small portions of fruit and vegetables…quite the opposite of adult healthy eating!

 In addition, at around 6 months, the stores of iron that babies are born with start to run out.
-Breast milk doesn’t contain much iron and formula has a little but not enough.
-Thus plenty of iron rich foods need to be given.
+Breast milk doesn’t contain much iron and formula has it added but its poorly absorbed in your baby's body.
+Thus iron rich foods twice a day - every day - need to be given.
 Good sources of iron for babies are lentils, beef, dark poultry meat, oily fish, fortified breakfast cereals and dried fruits (these will need to be softened and pureed at the start of weaning).
+Read my blog on the most critical nutrients required for weaning here.
+Its the most popular one on my site!

 I actually recommend a mixture of both, in my experience not many babies last till 26 weeks, so beginning weaning with well mashed or pureed foods at the start then introducing soft finger foods and family meals at 6 months offers the best advantage.
 Be sensible though, a 6 month old shouldn’t be gnawing on a chicken leg (believe me I’ve seen this!) but strips of the dark meat from chicken is ideal once they’re mouths can deal with textures other than milk.